 - I. Complete the AA Degree District Requirements. - 2.
 Complete the AA Degree General Education Requirements. - Complete one General Studies Emphasis selected from Arts and Humanities, Science and Mathematics, or Social and Behavioral Sciences.
-See page 173 for a complete listing of Emphasis courses. - Complete electives, if needed, to obtain a minimum of 60 degree-applicable units.
+See page 182 for a complete listing of Emphasis courses.
+All courses within the major must be completed with a 'C' or better. - Complete electives, if needed, to obtain a minimum of 60 degree-applicable units.